flhofer/docker_tutorial/#1_Container/README.md

 Hello 9
 Hello 10
 ```
-In fact, it returns a newly launched process number, 10 in my case, and executes it in the background.
+In fact, it returns a newly launched process number (10 in my case) and executes it in the background.
 As long as `bash` is alive, the new process runs.
-If you rerun it but type `exit` before all lines are print, the result is different.
+If you rerun it but type `exit` before all lines are printed, the result is different.
 Try to come up with an explanation.

 :information_source: If you use programs such as a web server or a database management system, those run daemons remain active until terminated by event or user.